Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 But you'll know what I'm talking about.

-Look at that person, just a just a walking token generator.
+It's just a walking token generator.

-You know, that that's that provides the context.
+You know, that provides the context.

 But things get really interesting when you realize that the human brain is neurologically hardwired to be a token generator and also a token processor, you know, the listening side.